Bayesian power spectrum estimation at the Epoch of Reionization: Acknowledgements

 \section{Acknowledgements}

 This work was performed using the Darwin Supercomputer of the University of Cambridge High Performance Computing Service (http://www.hpc.cam.ac.uk/), provided by Dell Inc. using Strategic Research Infrastructure Funding from the Higher Education Funding Council for England and funding from the Science and Technology Facilities Council.
-PMS is supported by the INFN IS PD51 ”Indark”.
+PMS is supported by the INFN IS PD51 ``Indark".
+PHS and JCP acknowledge support from NSF award \#1636646.